What to See at the Vancouver Aquarium

 The aquarium participates in a number of research and conservation efforts, including Ocean Wise Seafood (focused on sustainable seafood), the Great Canadian Shoreline Cleanup (focused on picking up garbage at beaches), the Marine Mammal Rescue and Rehabilitation Program (focusing on rescuing injured animals), and the Cetacean Sightings Network (focused on documenting sightings of whales and turtles).

-How long should you spend visiting the Vancouver Aquarium?
+How long should you spend visiting?

 We spent about two hours at the Vancouver Aquarium and we got a good feel for most of the exhibits.
 The aquarium’s website states that most guests spend about 90 minutes there.
 That leaves plenty of time to go out and explore Stanley Park too.